 I’m an Irish artist, writer, and qualified Co-active coach, who is passionate about exploring life with a playful curiosity.
 For me, life is about the unfolding exploration of who or what we are, from the surface to the depths.

 I’ve traveled quite a bit, but my journey didn’t really begin until I came home.
-That is when I turned inward, found yoga and meditation (through Sadhguru and the Isha Foundation), and started a new chapter; one I’m still on.
+That is when I turned inward, found yoga and meditation, and started a new chapter; one I’m still on.

 I’m a husband and father of two (plus a furry friend-Ted).

-I was a web developer and software engineer in a past life.
+I’m also a web developer and software engineer from time to time.

 How The Captain’s Log Was Born